Nick Stoner Municipal Golf Course

 As part of the agreement with the Town, taxpayers were asked to approve a $40,000 bond to cover the cost of the development of the property with "the construction of a golf course and other means of providing recreation."
 Newspaper accounts laud residents for their strong endorsement of the bond.
 A Utica Daily Press article from October 12, 1925 reports: "Although towns would hardly be expected to finance an undertaking of this sort, the Caroga people were so impressed by its possibilities for the future that there were only five votes against the resolution authorizing the bond issue."

 A commission was established to oversee the development of the Recreation Park.
-It was lead by Cyrus Durey with Richard Evans and Burt Z. Kasson also as members.
+It was lead by Cyrus Durey with Richard Evans and Burt Z. Kasson as members.
 During the 1925 season land was cleared for the greens and fairways.
-Tennis courts were also laid out with backstops erected.
+Tennis courts were also laid out and backstops erected.

 A December 26, 1930 Morning Herald article published a report of the Park Commissioners.
 It recounts the objective of the original donation to create a public recreation park.
 The report states: "Every city and many other municipalities now maintain parks and recreation places, often at great expense.
 They have become a necessary part of the expense of government.
 How much more necessary parks are to a town like Caroga, whose only business is the catering to vacationists."